ejuniosilva/gci-config/README.md

 If called from instance, the the method first tries to get the config value at Instance level.
 If none config is found, then the method tries at Class level.
 Again, if none is found, then the method returns the defaultValue (stored in GciConfigDefinition).
 If the config passed as parameter isn't found then a RuntimeException is raised.

-* Instance Level: Instance -> Class -> Global
-* Class Level: Class -> Global

-Following the example above, then the code below will return 50, since there is no `client.maxDaysToApprove` configuration at this instance level (300), but there is at class level:
+Following the example above the code below will return 50, since there is no `client.maxDaysToApprove` configuration for this instance (300), but there is at class level:

 ```groovy
 Client.get(300).getConfig("client.maxDaysToApprove")